February 12, 2026 - Disseminated On Behalf Of F3 Uranium Corp

 And once you get a hit, drilling is the truth machine.

-Now comes the part that can shift the story from “discovery hype” to “project definition.”
+Now comes the part that can shift the Tetra story from “discovery hype” to “how big is the beast?” — plus a potential NASDAQ listing to unlock U.S. liquidity.

 IMPORTANT NOTICE AND DISCLAIMER